 The Ikea Maskros light has been hacked many times before so I can't take all the credit for this one but when I saw an amazing agate sputnik chandelier in the Jim Thompson shop in Paris, I knew that there had to be a way to replicate it.
-I had seen the brilliant Jenny from Little Green Notebooks amuse bouche cup hack a few years ago so I used this as the basis of my hack.
-It took me a few days to work out how I was going to create the geodes, I was lying awake at night imagining growing crystals on to the frame and almost went for a Capiz shells (which I think would be beautiful) but after a lot of time on Pinterest I saw this tutorial on how to make miniature faux art glass for dolls houses.
-While I prefer my art full size it got me experimenting with melted plastic and here my friends, are the results of efforts.
-I hope you like it.
+I had seen the brilliant Jenny from Little Green Notebooks amuse bouche cup hack a few years ago, so I used this as the basis of my hack.
+It took me a few days to work out how I was going to create the agate lenses, I was lying awake at night imagining growing crystals on to the frame and almost went for a Capiz shells (which I think would be beautiful) but after a lot of time on Pinterest, I saw this tutorial on how to make miniature faux art glass for dolls houses.
+While I prefer my art full size it got me experimenting with melted plastic and here my friends, are the results of my efforts.
+I hope you like it!

 I tried milk bottles, supermarket bags, meat boxes, all sorts but I needed a degree of regularity in the shapes so opted for plastic disposable party cups.
 The large Maskros has 20 branches but I only used half of them.
-Each branch has 8 arms so I needed 80 faux agate's to cover the arms.
+Each branch has 8 arms, so I needed 80 faux agate's to cover the arms.
 I used 200ml clear plastic party cups and bought 20 extra to allow for dodgy ones and experimenting.

 Step 1.
 DECORATE CUPS

 Experiment!
 Depending on the look you are going for, different mediums will give you different effects.
-I wanted the lenses to look like Murano glass so I chose a palette of pale pinks, blues, greens and turquoises.
+I wanted the lenses to look like Murano glass with a palette of pale pinks, blues, greens and turquoises.
 I tried coloured Sharpies, watercolour paints, acrylic paints and nail varnish.
 In the end I decided that the Sharpies and watercolours gave the nicest finish.
 I also used gold paint on some of them before they were melted but I decided that using gold nail varnish on the lenses once they were out of the oven, was the best way to add a reflective shimmer.
-Remember to check your medium for flammability - no aerosols people.
+Remember to check your medium for flammability - no aerosols people!

 Decorate the INSIDE of the cup rather than the outside.
 The way the cup melts will mean that the outside of the cup will end up on the bottom and the inside will be sunny side up.
 The colours are clearer on the side you decorate.